dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 ```

 2. Replace the value of **stripe_secret_key** with the one that [you copied above](stripe.md#grab-api-credentials).
-This will ensure that your data pipeline can access your Stripe resources securely.
+This will ensure that this source can access your Stripe resources securely.
 3. Finally, follow the instructions in **[Destinations](https://dlthub.com/docs/destinations/duckdb)** to add credentials for your chosen destination.
 This will ensure that your data is properly routed to its final destination.

 ## Run the pipeline[](https://dlthub.com/docs/pipelines/strapi#run-the-pipeline)